 Decrease your taxable income with SRS

-Singaporean and PR SRS bank account holders can contribute up to $15,300 SGD per annum towards their SRS accounts, and can deduct this amount from their taxable income.
-To maximise the tax savings available through SRS, it's important to contribute the maximum $15,300 every year to your SRS bank account.
+Singaporean and PR SRS account holders can contribute up to $15,300 SGD per annum towards their SRS accounts, and can deduct this amount from their taxable income.
+To maximise the tax savings available through SRS, it's important to contribute the maximum $15,300 SGD every year.

 Tax Benefits for Singaporeans and PRs (assuming full SRS contribution)